Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: Methods

 A separate audio-only CNN encoder is employed to extract audio embeddings for SDB event detection.
 As illustrated in Fig.~\ref{fig:system_diagram}, the proposed fusion framework integrates estimated respiratory embeddings with the audio embeddings to improve SDB event detection and AHI estimation.

 Specifically, the respiratory embeddings are obtained by averaging the LSTM hidden states across time, producing a fixed-dimensional representation.
 This is concatenated with the audio embeddings from a baseline audio-only encoder, and the combined representation is used to predict the occurrence of apnoea and hypopnoea events.
 Finally, predicted events occurring in close succession are merged to form OSA episodes, from which night-level AHI is derived.
+The AHI value is calculated as: